Visiting the Tolmin Gorge – Just Spectacular!

-If the day is very hot (like in our case), make sure you have water with you for your hike to the gorges and for the hike through the gorges.
+If the day is very hot (like it was in our case), make sure you have water with you for your hike to the gorges and for the hike through the gorges.
 There are no shops on the way.
 Just before entering the gorges there is a nice restaurant.
 There is also a big parking lot in front of the entrance point.

 Hiking through the Tolmin Gorge

 At the entering point of the Tolmin Gorge there is a ticket office.
 The lady who works there provided us with a great map of the hiking tracks inside the gorge’s area.
 Some parts of the hiking tracks, which enable a view of the gorges both from the top and from the bottom, run by the crystal clear turquoise water.

 You can wander through the gorge on several levels.